-About Fort Leonard Wood campus
+About Fort Leonard Wood

-The Fort Leonard Wood campus has the distinct ability to provide services to students through the Educational Services Office on Fort Leonard Wood.
+The Fort Leonard Wood location has the distinct ability to provide services to students through the Educational Services Office on Fort Leonard Wood.
 In addition, classes are offered at another conveniently located Columbia College location in Waynesville, very near the Fort Leonard Wood base.
 The Waynesville course location provides students with access to it’s a high-tech computer lab, three classrooms and academic advising and student services.
 Students take a mix of in-seat and online classes.

 Columbia College-Fort Leonard Wood was established in 1974 to serve the military population and their families on the base and surrounding communities.
 Today it continues to serve civilian and military adult learners in the area.